tangentsoft/pidp8i/src/cc8/README.md

     if you learn nothing else about Boolean algebra, you would be well served to memorize those rules.

-10. `atoi` is non-standard: `int atoi(char *, int *)`, returning
+9.  `atoi` is non-standard: `int atoi(char *, int *)`, returning
      the length of the numeric string.

-11. `scanf` is not implemented; use `gets` then `sscanf`
+10. `scanf` is not implemented; use `gets` then `sscanf`

-12. Dereferencing parenthesized expressions does not work: `*(<expr>)`
+11. Dereferencing parenthesized expressions does not work: `*(<expr>)`

-13. `struct` is not supported.

-14. Double precision `int`, `float` etc. are not supported.
-If you need to do heavy duty maths, use FORTRAN, U/W FOCAL, or even OS/8 BASIC.

-15. The stack, which includes all globals and literals, is only 4 kwords.
+12. The stack, which includes all globals and literals, is only 4 kwords.
     Stack overflow is not detected.
-Literals are inlcuded in this due to a limitation in the way `COMMON` is implemented in SABR.
+Literals are inlcuded in this due to a limitation in the way `COMMN` is implemented in SABR.

-16. There is no argument list checking, not even for standard library functions.
+13. There is no argument list checking, not even for standard library functions.

-17. `do/while` is parsed, but code for it is not properly generated.
+14. `do/while` loops are parsed, but the code is not properly generated.

-The cross-compiler does not have most of these limitations.
+    Regular `while` loops work fine, however.

+15. `switch` doesn't work.

 <a id="bugs"></a>
-### Known Bugs
+### Known Bugs in the OS/8 CC8 Compiler

 1. Binary file I/O is not always reliable.
 You are strongly encouraged to limit I/O to text files.